fastresearchgroup/TACOCAT/Cladding Thermophysical Properties.rst

 This prevents radioactive material from being discharged.
 There were several things that were collected when finding the information for the cladding materials.
 First, the Thermal Conductivity of each material was collected.
-These Thermal Conductivities were averaged between 100 const temperature = 30\u00B0;
+These Thermal Conductivities were averaged between 100°C and 1000°C.

- and 1000 :math:`\degree` C.
 Then the melting points were averaged.
 The melting temperatures were found in both Celsius and Kelvin.